What kind of projects are needed

 How to handle supporting documents with personal information (name, social security number, salary etc)?

 Any attachment to staff costs are always considered as confidential by the Programme.
+Staff cost related documents are attached with reported staff cost in List of Expenditure (LoE) in eMS.
+Due to General Data Protection Regulation (GDPR) attachments in staff cost are not visible for the lead partner.
+FLC, JS/MA have access to these documents.
 However, you may take out social security number and other that kind of data as long as persons/positions are identifiable in some way.

 How to mark salaries in bookkeeping?